Food security and nutrition

 Lifesaving response

-Our life saving food security and nutrition efforts ensure support for the most vulnerable.
-This work includes:
+Our life saving food security and nutrition work supports the most vulnerable.
+This includes:

 • Preventing and treating acute malnutrition among young children, adolescent girls and pregnant and breastfeeding mothers.